virjilakrum/zk-lokomotive/README.md

 5. **Efficient Data Storage on Blockchain:** To maintain efficiency and minimize blockchain storage requirements, only essential data (e.g., proofs, hashes) are stored on-chain.
 The actual file remains with the sender and recipient, ensuring privacy.

-6. **Peer-to-Peer Architecture:** The system operates on a peer-to-peer basis, with each participant running the ZK File Transfer client.
+6. **Bittorent (optional) Architecture:** The system operates on a peer-to-peer basis, with each participant running the ZK File Transfer client.
 This design supports direct, secure file transfers without intermediaries.

 7. **Client Interface:** The user interface for ZK File Transfer is designed to be intuitive, allowing users to easily send and receive files securely.
 The cryptographic operations are handled in the background, providing a seamless experience for the user.